New constraints on the central mass contents of Omega Centauri from combined stellar kinematics and pulsar timing: Discussion

 IMBH formation simulations in clusters have also found it challenging to produce black holes exceeding $\sim 500 \: \MS$ due to the ejection from gravitational wave recoils in black hole merger interactions \citep{2023MNRAS.526..429A,2024arXiv240606772F}.
 Interestingly, in recent simulations from \cite{2024arXiv240606772F}, it was found to be possible to produce $\gtrsim 10^3 \: \MS$ IMBHs in GC analogs via very-massive star formation processes.
 However, the authors conclude that this formation scenario disallows IMBHs of masses greater than $10^4 \: \MS,$ even for the case of very massive GCs such as $\OC.$ This poses a theoretical challenge for any claims of IMBH detections in GCs exceeding this limit.

 Many works have suggested that $\OC$ is the stripped remnant of a nucleated dwarf \citep{Bekki:2003qw, wirth2020formation, johnson2020most, 2024arXiv240519286G}.
 If so, it should have a dark matter halo and a correspondingly higher escape velocity.
-This could explain the fast-moving stars found in \cite{häberle2024fastmoving} without the need for such a massive IMBH, or also the observation from \cite{2024MNRAS.528.4941P} of a fast-moving star with a high (0.99) cluster membership probability that appears too distant from the center ($\gtrsim 1.5 $ pc) to be accounted for by an IMBH.
+This could explain the fast-moving stars found in \cite{häberle2024fastmoving} without the need for such a massive IMBH,\footnote{Note that this does not a priori imply the absence of an IMBH, as our derived bounds are still compatible with lighter IMBHs.} or also the observation from \cite{2024MNRAS.528.4941P} of a fast-moving star with a high (0.99) cluster membership probability that appears too distant from the center ($\gtrsim 1.5$ pc) to be accounted for by an IMBH.
+To assess the viability of this explanation, more work is needed, including comparison with simulations and data not originally included in this analysis.
+This is, however, beyond the scope of this work.
 We will test this idea quantitatively in forthcoming papers in which we will add a dark matter halo to our $\OC$ models.